 This is the name people will use to look for the service you are creating the record for, it can be the domain name itself or a specific host of that domain.
 If the host is to be the domain name itself, enter “@” in the host field rather than leaving it blank.

 Like with an MX record, priority determines in what order servers are queried if there are multiple SRV records for a given service.
-The lowest number prioroty is looked to first, so a server with a priority of 5 would be checked before a priority of 10.
+The lowest number priority is looked to first, so a server with a priority of 5 would be checked before a priority of 10.
 The higher priority numbers are checked in cases where the first server is unavailable.

-In the event of multiple records, weight is a load balancing mechanism which determines the proportion of traffic the given target will handle.
+In the event of multiple records, weight is a load-balancing mechanism that determines the proportion of traffic the given target will handle.
 If 2 SRV records exist for the same service at the same priority, traffic will be directed to them in proportion to the weight.
 A server with a weight of 20 will receive twice the traffic as one with 10, and so on.
 If there is no load balancing going on it is recommended to use a weight of 0.

 Port is the port number the service is run through on the machine providing it.
 This may or may not be a standard port designated in Assigned Numbers.

 This is the hostname of the machine providing the service for the domain.
 This name must be defined as an A record for the SRV record to function.

-TXT Records are a text field in the zone file for a domain which can be used to provide many kinds of information about a specified host.
+TXT Records are a text field in the zone file for a domain that can be used to provide many kinds of information about a specified host.
 One of the most common uses of TXT records is to create SPF records.
-If this is what you want to do, you can use our SPF wizard to create your SPF data, then copy-and-paste it into your TXT record.
+If this is what you want to do, you can use our SPF wizard to create your SPF data, then copy and paste it into your TXT record.